gervasioartur/walletwise-api/docs/useCases/expenses/addFixedExpense/addFixedExpense.md

     category "FOOD", dueDay 21,startDate 2020-05-12, endDate 2025-10-23 and paymentFrequency "any_invalid_payment_frequency"
     When I send a POST request to "api/fixed-expense" Then the response status should be 400
     And the response should contain "Invalid Payment frequency!
-You must choose payment frequency between FOOD, DAILY,WEEKLY,MONTHLY or YEARLY."
+You must choose payment frequency between DAILY,WEEKLY,MONTHLY or YEARLY."

 ## Scenario: Successful add fixed expense  []